EPIC-guide/epic-guide.github.io/_life/money-americans.md

 Don't.
 Invest in the US instead.
 See [§ Swiss taxes](#swiss-taxes) for how to report your investments.
 Note that you ordinarily have to be in the US to open a US investment account but then leaving afterwards is no problem.
+You don't need a US bank account to fund a US investment account if you can get the latter to draw from a 'virtual US account' provided by services like Wise and Revolut.

 ### Pillar 3a retirement savings